 Chamber Winds, Altoona Symphony Orchestra, and West Virginia Symphony Orchestras.
 In 2020, Zach was named the Dean’s Outstanding Researcher for the Indiana University of Pennsylvania College of Fine Arts.
 In 2015 he received the Distinguished Faculty Award for Creative Arts by IUP.
 In 2014 he was named a National Arts Associate by Sigma Alpha Iota music fraternity.

 In addition to his position at IUP, Zach also maintains a busy solo and chamber schedule.
-He has performed as a soloist at the International Tuba and Euphonium Conference (2008, 2010, 2014), Northeast Regional Tuba Euphonium Conference (2011, 2013, 2015), U.S. Army Band Tuba-Euphonium Conference (2010), Western PASSHE Low Brass Consortium (2010), and Marshall University Tuba Day (2010).
-Recent solo and chamber engagements have taken him to Ohio, West Virginia, Washington D.C., New York, Texas, and Moscow, Russia.
-His interpretation of William Kraft'sEncounters II for Solo Tuba was released on Cambria Master Recordings in August 2009.
+He has performed as a soloist or chamber musician at the International Tuba and Euphonium Conference (2008, 2010, 2014, 2016), International Euphonium and Tuba Festival (2018), Northeast Regional Tuba Euphonium Conference (2011, 2013, 2015, 2017), US Army Band Tuba-Euphonium Conference (2010), and Western PASSHE Low Brass Consortium (2010).
+Recent solo and chamber engagements have taken him to Ohio, West Virginia, Washington, DC, New York, Texas, and Moscow, Russia.
+His interpretation of William Kraft’s Encounters II for Solo Tuba was released on Cambria Master Recordings in August 2009.

 Zach has written a number of works for brass instruments.
 His compositions and arrangements for tuba and euphonium can be purchased from Cimarron Music and Eighth Note Publications.

 Beginning in summer 2015 he began publishing a series of duets with scrolling music notation to YouTube.
 They can be found on the Bass Clef Duets web page.